 If in doubt, talk to the seller on the phone.
 It won’t take you long to get a pretty good sense of who you are dealing with.
 For example, I once called someone who wanted to meet me at a transit station, immediately, and who would knock $50 off the $200 price tag if I could get there in 30 minutes.
 The man sounded edgy and slightly manic.
 I got a very strong impression I was talking to a bike thief who was feeding a drug habit.
 So even though the bike was a great bargain, I passed it up.

 Always ask a couple of questions about the history of the bike, such as “How old is it?” and “Did you buy it new?” and “How much have you used it?”
 If someone becomes cagey or defensive when asked questions about the history of the bike, run away.
+The bike might be stolen.
 If however the seller is happy to talk openly about the history of the bike, you are probably talking to an ethical seller.

 I know that one of my best buys was from a lovely woman who candidly shared that she had almost never ridden her bike because of back surgery, and showed me where the bike had been stored in her garage for three years.
 Before I left, she rummaged around and found several brand new accessories still in their boxes, including an expensive front light!
 I had a great feeling about that bike, and it turned out to be a great buy.
 It was a 2009 Trek 7.5 FX – three years old, yet essentially brand new.
-It became Maggie’s favorite bike.
+It became Maggie’s favorite bike for quite a long time.

 Beware of Empty Superlatives